-Arrondissement 4, islands and churches of Paris
+Arrondissement 4, the heart of Paris

 What I like about this arrondissement is that it includes also the islands of the city.
 Ile de la Cité and Ile Saint-Louis are small islands that you can reach crossing the bridges.
 The bridges of Paris are traditional architectures of the city.
 It is so romantic to go there!